-Capital expenditures were \$6.9 million compared to \$4.8 million for the first thirteen weeks of fiscal 2014 and fiscal 2013, respectively.
-The increase in capital expenditures for the first thirteen weeks of fiscal 2014 was primarily due to a larger investment in our existing store remodels.
-Approximately 40% of first quarter fiscal 2014 capital expenditures was for new stores, approximately 40% was for existing store remodel investments, and the remainder was for information technology and e-commerce investments.
+Capital expenditures were \$19.3 million compared to \$11.5 million for the twenty-six weeks ended June 26, 2014 and June 27, 2013, respectively.
+The increase in capital expenditures for the twenty-six weeks ended June 26, 2014 was primarily due to a larger investment in new stores and our existing store remodels.
+For the twenty-six weeks ended June 26, 2014, approximately 50% of capital expenditures was for new stores, 32% was for existing store remodel investments, and the remainder was for information technology and e-commerce investments.
+For the twenty-six weeks ended June 27, 2013, approximately 60% of capital expenditures was for new stores, 16% for existing store remodel investments, and the remainder for information technology and investments in the store support center.